ringcentral/integration-blog/_posts/2019-09-02-shorter-isn't-better.md

 ### Point-free Style

 The code above is readable, simple and maintainable enough since each of functions has only one responsibility and pure.
-But the abstraction can go higher: we can eliminate the arguments which called `point-free style`.
+But the abstraction can go higher: we can eliminate the arguments for the `getBalanceInFC`, this coding style is called `point-free style`.

 The `point-free style` comes from math, like in geometry it emphasis the surface/space over individual points.
 In programming, it simply means functions that never mentioning the actual arguments they will be applied to.